opencomputeproject/HWMgmt-OCP-Profiles/RackAndPower/PowerShelfManagementSpec.md

 ## Get the power supply info

 The `PowerSupply` resource represents a power supply within a power shelf.
+For the full schema definition, see the `PowerSupply` section of the reference guide in the [*Redfish Data Model Specification*](https://www.dmtf.org/dsp/DSP0268).

 ```
 GET /redfish/v1/Chassis/PowerShelf/PowerSubsystem/PowerSupplies/1